tusen-ai/naive-ui/src/log/demos/enUS/auto-buttom.demo.md

 # Scroll to latest

-when log is gradually increasing scroll to the latest.
+Scroll to the latest when log is gradually increasing.

 ```html
 <n-space vertical>